platsoft/grape/README.md

 ## grape.app

 ### Supported options in grape.app config object
 * session_management - Indicates if session management should be loaded or not (true or false, defaults to false)
 * api_directory - Load API files from this directory
 * port - listen on port (defaults to 3000)
 * dburi - database connection options.
 Must include the following fields:
 	# user - Username to connect with
 	# host - The hostname to connect to (or path to pipe)
+	# port - The port to connect to (defaults to 5432)
 	# database - Name of the database
 	# application_name - Application name
 * public_directory - load public files from this directory (string)
 * db_definition - load database definition and data from this directory (string) The directory structure should look as follows:
 	# schema/
 	# function/
 	# data/
 	When the script scripts/setup_database.js is ran all SQL files in the directories listed will be loaded
 * debug - debugging on or off (boolean)
+* document_store - Path to system generated documents (string)